microsoftarchive/Learn-LTI/DEPLOYMENT_GUIDE.md

 5. Make Authoritization URL your Authentication request URL
 6. On the bottom right of the Microsoft LTI Tool Registration page, Hit Save Registration.

-That's it!!
-Whew.
-You are good to go :)
+Congratulations!
+You are now ready to get started assigning Microsoft Learn activities to your students within your LTI tool.